Showing posts with label ZDLRA. Show all posts

 2. RMAN does not know that the data is either compressed or encrypted, and querying the RMAN views will not tell you that either has occurred.

-3. Having data encrypted and/or compressed in the database does not stop you from further compressing and/or encrypted the backups.
+3. Having data encrypted and/or compressed in the database may not stop you from further compressing and/or encrypted the backups.

 ZDLRA